claestom/adtworkshop/README.md

     Wait until deployment is completed (~1 minute)

-### Configure settings of the Function and connect to the IoT Hub
+### Configure settings of the Function and connect to the IoT Hub using the Azure Bash (check step 1 for tutorial on how to open a session)

     az functionapp identity assign --resource-group $resourceGroup --name $functionApp